syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 ## Programmatic Grouping

-SfDataGrid also allows to perform grouping from the code by defining the [GroupColumnDescription](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GroupColumnDescription.html) collection.
+SfDataGrid also allows to perform grouping from the code by defining the [GroupColumnDescription](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GroupColumnDescription.html) object and adding it in the [SfDataGrid.GroupColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GroupColumnDescriptions.html) collection.
 SfDataGrid groups the data based on the `GroupColumnDescription` object that is added to this collection.

 `GroupColumnDescription` object holds following two properties: